 INSTALLATION METHODS

 Drawings are schematic and diagrammatic.
 Use judgment and care to install Work to function properly and fit within building construction and finishes.
 Power and low voltage conductors, conduit, components, not shown or specified, which are required to produce a complete and operative system are required to be furnished and installed.
-Refer to MPFS 260500.
+Refer to Section 260500 - Common Work Results for Electrical.

 Exact location of components is determined from dimensions on the Drawings, manufacturer's shop drawings, or as may be determined at Project Site.
 Do not scale Drawings for exact location of any item.
 Verify item mounting heights as required by project conditions, prior to rough-in.